Religion in Colombia: Other religious affiliations

-As of 2013, there seems to be no social controversy or problem arising from religious conflict.
-Religious discrimination is prohibited by the constitution and there is no official religion; however, the state is also explicitly not supposed to be indifferent to religious sentiments and the Catholic church has a special status.
+The constitution provides for freedom of religion and prohibits discrimination based on religion; there is no official state religion, but the law says the state is not atheist or agnostic.
 All cities and towns in Colombia have a church, but there are also some temples, mosques and synagogues in the largest cities.

-A Colombian-grown Taoist movement has spread significantly in recent years.
+A Colombian-grown Tao (not to be confused with Taoísm) sect has spread significantly in recent years.
 In the 2000s, temples and congregations were target of a paramilitary repression whose motivations are still unclear.
+Entire Tao-Judío communities were massacred and leaders kidnapped.
+The leader of the Tao sect, Luis Morales Sierra, also known Kelium Zeus, along with other seven members, were also charged for kidnapping, homicide and criminal conspiracy.

-Entire Taoist communities were massacred and leaders kidnapped.
-In 2008 Taoist communities organised and participated to various peaceful protests in some cities of Colombia.
+In 2008 these communities organised and participated to various peaceful protests in some cities of Colombia.